drhuangliwei/DAN-SNR/README.md

 # Citation
 This work has been published on ACM transactions on Internet technology.
 If you use DAN-SNR in your research, please cite our paper:

 Liwei Huang, Yutao Ma, Yanbo Liu, and Keqing He.
 2020.
-DAN-SNR: A Deep Attentive Network for Socialaware Next Point-of-interest Recommendation.
+DAN-SNR: A Deep Attentive Network for Social aware Next Point-of-interest Recommendation.
 ACM Trans.
 Internet Technol.
 21, 1, Article 2 (December 2020), 27 pages. https://doi.org/10.1145/3430504